tebben/kanemi/README.md

 ## Features

+This repo consists of multiple libraries and tools.
+Everythng is work in progress.

+### Library kanemi

 - Working with KNMI Data Platform
 - Receiving notifications from the KNMI notification service
 - Nowcast precipitation forecast